 The rapid increase in the number of consumer devices and ubiquitous information access is changing the way that people perceive their technology.
 The constant use of information technology throughout the day, along with easy access of information, is blurring traditional boundaries between work and home life.
 These shifting boundaries are accompanied by a belief that personal technology—selected and customized to fit users’ personalities, activities, and schedules—should extend into the workplace.
-To accommodate the growing requirement of personal consumer devices to be connected to enterprise networks, Windows Server 2012 R2 introduces the following value propositions:
+To accommodate the growing requirement of personal consumer devices to be connected to enterprise networks, we are introducing the following value propositions:

 Administrators can control who has access to company resources that are based on application, user, device, and location.

 Employees can access applications and data everywhere, on any device.
 Employees can use Single Sign-On in browser applications or enterprise applications.

 By using Workplace Join, information workers can join their personal devices with their company's workplace computers to access company resources and services.
 When you join your personal device to your workplace, it becomes a known device and provides seamless second factor authentication and Single Sign-On to workplace resources and applications.
 When a device is joined by Workplace Join, attributes of the device can be retrieved from the directory to drive conditional access for the purpose of authorizing issuance of security tokens for applications.
-With Windows Server 2012 R2, Windows 8.1 and iOS 6.0+, and Android 4.0+ devices can be joined by using Workplace Join.
+Windows 8.1 and iOS 6.0+, and Android 4.0+ devices can be joined by using Workplace Join.

 Companies can manage the risk that is related to information access and drive governance and compliance while granting consumer devices access to corporate resources.
 Workplace Join on devices provides the following capabilities to administrators:

 Identifies known devices with device authentication.
 Administrators can use this information to drive conditional access and control access to resources.

 Provides a more seamless sign-in experience for users to access company resources from trusted devices.